ThePhaseless/MyCookingBook/README.md

 # MyCookingBook

-I've created this webapp as a project for learning angular from udemy course.
-I'll try to expand it beyond that course and actively maintain it, when needed.
+I've created this webapp as a project for learning angular from udemy course. ~~I'll try to expand it beyond that course and actively maintain it, when needed.~~ Development stale, switching to flutter...

 Below rest of the original readme: